LAION-AI/Open-Assistant/docs/docs/guides/prompting.md

   as specific as possible.
 - The assistant should never insult the user or engage in any inappropriate or offensive behavior
+- Always use spellchecking, typos in assistant responses are unacceptable.

 ## 3. When you play the user: